-Dominated by premium offerings, this chart is populated by some of the best family cars on the road: cars that can cope with the school run as well as tackling wintery conditions and mildly rugged terrain, as well as tip trips, regular towing and long-distance motorway miles.
+Dominated by premium offerings, this chart is populated by some of the best family cars on the road – vehicles that can cope with the school run as well as tackling wintery conditions, mildly rugged terrain, trips to the tip, towing duties and long-distance motorway cruising.

-It's a hotly contested and strategically important segment where style, safety and space rank at the top of the customer's agenda and, often, room for seven occupants is required.
+It's a hotly contested and strategically important segment where style, safety and space rank at the top of the agenda for buyers and, often, room for seven occupants is required.
 That importance is underestimated by manufacturers at their peril, given that the segment is slowly obliterating the MPV market.
-And, despite a lack of variety in the styling and approach taken by many, it's a fairly diverse segment which has attracted many brands into the fold of SUV-making.
+And, despite a lack of variety in the styling and approach taken by many, it's a fairly diverse segment that has attracted many brands into the fold of SUV making.

-It's hard to pick faults with such a classy and consummate all-rounder as the Audi Q5, although slightly anodyne handling is what will prevents the car from really appealing to keener drivers.
-The shortcoming should be nowhere near serious enough to prevent the Q5 from emulating the sales success of its predecessor, though, which became the best-seller in its segment in nearly every country in which it was offered.
+It's hard to pick faults with such a classy and consummate all-rounder as the Audi Q5, although slightly anodyne handling is what will prevent the car from really appealing to keener drivers.
+This shortcoming should be nowhere near serious enough to prevent the Q5 from emulating the sales success of its predecessor, though, which became the bestseller in its segment in nearly every country in which it was offered.